-As E Safety Co-ordinator, Mr Berry can offer support in keeping your child safe online.
+As E Safety Co-ordinator, Mr Reid can offer support in keeping your child safe online.
 We have links below for your information but if you require further information or suspect any online bullying or that a child/children may be in danger using the internet/device please inform school immediately.

 At St Nicholas, we take online safety very seriously.
 A number of members of staff are trained in CEOP ‘Think you know’ material and this year we have started to embed this material into our curriculum.
 As part of Safer Internet Week, all of the children took part in workshops to show them how to keep safe on the internet.

 The internet opens up so many educational and social opportunities for our children, whether on a computer at school, a laptop at home, a games console or mobile phone.
 All of these devices allow the children to communicate with the wider world.
 As you would protect your child in the real world, you will want to make sure that they are safe whatever they are doing.
 This page is designed to give you more information and tools to help make your child safer online.
 Please see our links below for further advice.

 Always be careful when you are using the internet.
 It can help you to keep in touch with your friends and help your education – but it can also cause harm – to you and to others.

 Remember help is always available at school if you are having any problems online.

 Don’t be afraid to talk to your teacher or another adult at school.

 If you or anyone you know is worried about Child Exploitation, Online Protection or anything related to Internet safety please click the link below which will take you to the CEOP reporting website:

 Tips for staying safe online: